 #11 and #13 rue Françoi Miron

-The Marais district, full of aristocratic private mansions, also has these two ancient very tall, skinny half-timbered houses dating from the 14th century reminding us just how long le Marais has been around!
+The Marais district, full of aristocratic private mansions, also has two ancient very tall, skinny half-timbered houses dating from the 14th century reminding us just how long le Marais Paris has been around!
 Are they the oldest in Paris?
 Some people say, “No.” Hard to say as they were renovated in the 1960s and the jury is out!
 Never mind.
 Crane your neck and marvel at their crookedness and the fact that they are still standing!

 16. Eat At Marché Des Enfants Rouges